Smoothing proximal gradient method for general structured sparse regression: Background: Linear regression regularized by structured sparsity- inducing penalties

-where $\tau(r)$ weights the fusion penalty for each edge $e=(m,l)$ such that $\beta_{m}$ and $\beta_{l}$ for highly correlated inputs with larger $|r_{ml}|$ receive a greater fusion effect.
-In this paper, we consider $\tau(r)=|r|$, but any monotonically increasing function of the absolute values of correlations can be used.
-The $\text{sign}(r_{ml})$ indicates that for two positively correlated nodes, the corresponding coefficients tend to be influence the output in the same direction, while for two negatively correlated nodes, the effects ($\beta_m$ and $\beta_l$) take the opposite direction.
-Since this fusion effect is calibrated by the edge weight, the graph-guided fusion penalty in \eqref{eq:pen_norm_graph} encourages highly correlated inputs corresponding to a densely connected subnetwork in $G$ to be jointly selected as relevant.
-We notice that if $r_{ml}=1$ for all $e=(m,l)$, the penalty function in \eqref{eq:pen_norm_graph} reduces to:
+\item[(2)] \textit{Graph-guided-fused-lasso penalty.} Alternatively, prior knowledge about the structural constraints over features can be in the form of their pairwise relatedness described by a graph $G \equiv(V, E)$, where $V=\{1,\ldots, J\}$ denotes the variables or features of interest, and $E$ denotes the set of edges among~$V$.
+Additionally, we let $r_{ml} \in\mathbb{R}$ denote the weight of the edge $e=(m,l) \in E$, corresponding to correlation or other proper similarity measures between features $m$ and $l$.
+If it is desirable to encourage coefficients of related features to share similar magnitude, then the graph-guided-fused-lasso penalty [\citet{graph09}] of the following form can be used:

-The standard fused lasso penalty $\gamma \sum_{j=1}^{J-1} |\beta_{j+1}-\beta_j|$ is special case of \eqref{eq:pen_norm_graph_simple}, where the graph structure is confined to be a chain \citep{Tibshirani:05} and the widely used fused signal approximator refers to the simple case where the design matrix $\bX$ is orthogonal.
+where $\tau(r_{ml})$ represent a general weight function that enforces a fusion effect over coefficients $\beta_{m}$ and $\beta_{l}$ of relevant features.
+In this paper we consider $\tau(r)=|r|$, but any monotonically increasing function of the absolute values of correlations can be used.

-For the graph-guided fusion penalty, when the structure is a simple chain, pathwise coordinate descent method \citep{Friedman:07} can be applied.
-For the general graph structure, a first-order method that approximately solves the proximal operator was proposed \citep{Jieping:10}.
-However, the convergence cannot be guaranteed due to the errors introduced in computing the proximal operator over iterations.
-Recently, a different algorithm has been proposed that reformulates the problem as a maximum flow problem \citep{Holger:09}.
-This algorithm is limited in that it can not be applied to the case where the dimension is more than the sample size which is the typical setting for sparse regression problems.
-Another work for solving the graph-guided fused lasso in \citep{Fused:10} also suffers from the same problem.
-In addition, all these work lack the theoretical analysis of the convergence.
+The $\operatorname{sign}(r_{ml})$ in (\ref{eqpennormgraph}) ensures that two positively correlated inputs would tend to influence the output in the same direction, whereas two negatively correlated inputs impose opposite effect.
+Since the fusion effect is calibrated by the edge weight, the graph-guided-fused-lasso penalty in (\ref{eqpennormgraph}) encourages highly inter-correlated inputs corresponding to a densely connected subnetwork in $G$ to be jointly selected as relevant.